Germany national football team: Late 1970s and early 1980s

 West Germany failed to defend their titles in the next two major international tournaments.
-They lost to Czechoslovakia in the final of Euro 1976 in a penalty shootout 5–3, their last penalty shootout loss in a major tournament as of 2022.
+They lost to Czechoslovakia in the UEFA Euro 1976 final in a penalty shootout 5–3, their last penalty shootout loss in a major tournament as of 2025.

 In the 1978 World Cup, Germany was eliminated in the second group stage after losing 3–2 to Austria.
 Schön retired as coach afterward, and the post was taken over by his assistant, Jupp Derwall.

 West Germany's first tournament under Derwall was successful, as they earned their second European title at Euro 1980 after defeating Belgium 2–1 in the final.
 West Germany started the 1982 World Cup with a 1–2 upset by newcomers Algeria in their first match, but advanced to the second round with a controversial 1–0 win over Austria.
-In the semi-final against France, they tied the match 3–3 and won the penalty shootout 5–4.
+In the semi-final against France, they drew 3–3 and won the penalty shootout 5–4.
 In the final, they were defeated by Italy 1–3.

 During this period, West Germany's Gerd Müller racked up fourteen goals in two World Cups (1970 and 1974).
 His ten goals in 1970 are the third-most ever in a tournament.
 Müller's all-time World Cup record of 14 goals was broken by Ronaldo in 2006; this was then further broken by Miroslav Klose in 2014 with 16 goals.